-The University of Vermont is an active participant with the other state universities of New England in a program of regional cooperation aimed at increasing educational opportunities for the qualified young men and women of the six New England states.
+The University of Vermont is an active participant with the Universities of Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island, in a program of regional cooperation aimed at increasing educational opportunities for the qualified young men and women of the New England states.
 Under the program New England residents are given admissions preference and resident tuition privileges in certain specialized curricula.
 The University of Vermont offers several programs in which qualified residents of other New England states may be granted admissions preference and resident tuition benefits.
 A special brochure detailing these specialized curricula, has been prepared by the New England Board of Higher Education and is available through the University of Vermont admissions office and from the other New England state universities.